aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

     //= aws-kms-key-arn.txt#2.8
     //= type=implication
-    //# If resource type is "key" and resource ID does not start with "mrk-",
+    //# If the resource type is "key" and the resource ID does not start with "mrk-",
     //# this is a (single-region) AWS KMS key ARN and MUST return false. ensures
       && arn.resource.resourceType == "key"